adityajain-Infobeans/Addon-Beans-Frontend/README.md

    - Manager
    - HR
 3. Manager can :
-   - Raise ticket
+   - Raise requirement
-   - View their own tickets.
+   - View their own requirements.
-   - Edit their ticket
+   - Edit their requirement
-   - Delete Their Ticket
+   - Delete their requirement
+   - Add comments to their requirement
 4. HR can
-   - View all tickets
+   - View all requirements
-   - Change status of any ticket
+   - Change status of any requirement
-   - Add comments to any ticket
+   - Add comments to any requirement
-   - Raise ticket
+   - Raise requirement
-   - View their own tickets.
+   - View their own requirements.
-   - Edit their ticket
+   - Edit their requirement
-   - Delete Their Ticket
+   - Delete their requirement

 ##### Backend :

 1. DataBase MySQL 8
 2. NodeJS
 3. Express
-4. Passport & JWT
+4. JWT
 5. CORS enabled

 # Front-end Commands